Ojself/cyberwarfare4k/README.md

 **R**eact and
 **N**ode

-## Contributing!
+## Contributing

 Feel free to contribute to this repository.
-Issues, feedback etc can be sent to: tormod.flesjo-gmail
+Issues, feedback etc. can be sent to: tormod.flesjo[at]gmail

+## Acknowledgments

+This wouldn't be possible without my teachers, [Maxence](https://github.com/mc100s) and [Lukas](https://github.com/gisderdube).
+[Markus](https://github.com/fenrew) for basicaly writing all of the original code and [Haakon](https://www.linkedin.com/in/haakon-foyen/) for his authentication skills!

 # Setups and execution of the project